arunnie92/E-Course/Udemy/the-complete-javascript-developer-mean-stack-zero-to-hero/readme.md

-# MEAN stack app
+# MEAN Stack Application

-Contains the MEAN stack application that is built from Udemy course: Full Stack Training's MEAN Stack course.
+Contains the MEAN stack application that is built from Udemy course: Th Complete JavaScript Developer Mean Stack Zero to Hero.

 Run `npm install` to install the dependencies.